openstack-infra/zuul/doc/source/statsd.rst

 ================

-Zuul comes with support for the statsd protocol, when enabled and configured (see below), the Zuul scheduler will emit raw metrics to a Statsd receiver which let you in turn generate nice graphics.
+Zuul comes with support for the statsd protocol, when enabled and configured (see below), the Zuul scheduler will emit raw metrics to a statsd receiver which let you in turn generate nice graphics.
 An example is OpenStack Zuul status page: http://status.openstack.org/zuul/